-She has composed and produced soundtracks for many award-winning films and TV shows, and was a central member of the band 'Art of Noise' which was one of the first bands to bring the avantgarde and classical into pop.
+She has composed and produced soundtracks for many award-winning films and TV shows, and was a central member of the band Art of Noise which was one of the first bands to bring the avant-garde and classical forms into pop.

-As a pianist, Dudley turned to jazz keyboardists like Bill Evans, Herbie Hancock and Chick Corea.
+As a pianist, Dudley turned to jazz keyboardists like Bill Evans, Herbie Hancock, and Chick Corea:

 "When I learnt piano you played every note as it was written; that approach was ingrained.
 And when I was 16 I found a jazz piano teacher who taught me exactly how jazz related to classical, and how to use a structural education to underlie flights of fancy.
 It felt like freedom.
 I'm cursed - or blessed - with perfect pitch, so I tend to transcribe music as it plays and that reduces the pleasure of listening to it.
 But when I do, I'll turn to jazz now, especially classic Miles Davis albums like Kind of Blue and Sketches of Spain."

-As an arranger and keyboard player, Anne worked with Jeff Beck, Cher, Elton John, Annie Lennox, Paul McCartney, George Michael, Liza Minnelli and many other artists and bands.
+As an arranger and keyboard player, Anne worked with Jeff Beck, Cher, Elton John, Annie Lennox, Paul McCartney, George Michael, Liza Minnelli and many other prominent artists and bands.

-The theme 'Jeeves and Wooster' is an original piece of music in the jazz/swing style written by Anne Dudley for the TV series with Stephen Fry and Hugh Laurie.
+The theme Jeeves and Wooster is an original piece of music in the jazz/swing style written by Dudley for the TV series starring Stephen Fry and Hugh Laurie.